Let’s use the Average True Range Indicator or ATR:

 The ATR is calculated by comparing three values – the current high minus the current low price, the current high minus the previous closing candlestick price, and the current low minus the previous closing candlestick price.
 I’m not going to go into detail about how to calculate it because since it’s a freely available MT4 indicator, you don’t have to calculate it – all you have to do is load the indicator on your chart.
 It appears as a single line, in a separate window below the main chart area, and shows the range of values on the right-hand side – if you just move your cursor to any point on the line, it should show you the ATR value for that point in time.
 And hey, you can usually “guesstimate” the ATR value with just a quick glance at it.

 The ATR moves between value points – in the case of forex trading, that’s pip values, so an ATR reading of 29 translates as 29 pips.
 It’s especially helpful in picking take profit exit points for trades, although it can also be used to help identify entry points and stop loss placements as well.
+You can also read about trailing stop or hard take profit for better trading.

 Using the ATR: